Hounshell/argparse-sh/README.md

 ```

 An error message is shown indicating that the "name" argument wasn't supplied.
 The exit code from
-ArgParse when there is an error parsing the arguments is 2.
+ArgParse-sh when there is an error parsing the arguments is 2.

 #### --secret